Lawmakers Ask FG to Resume $14.4bn East-West Rail Line Project

 Udora Orizu in Abuja

-The House of Representatives has urged the federal government to reverse its earlier decision on the $14.4 billion east-west rail line project by continuing its implementation because of its economic importance to the nation.
+The House of Representatives has urged the federal government to reverse its earlier decision on the $14.4 billion east-west rail line project, by continuing its implementation because the economic importance of the project to the nation.n

-The House also urged the federal government to review its 25-year Railway Strategic Plan part of which was to unbundle and commercialise the Nigeria Railway Corporation.
+The House also urged the federal government to review its 25-Year Railway Strategic Plan part of which is to unbundle and commercialize the Nigeria Railway Corporation.n

-The resolutions of the House followed the unanimous adoption of a motion move by Hon.
-Dozie Nwankwo at plenary yesterday.
+The resolutions of the House followed the unanimous adoption of a motion moved by Hon.
+Dozie Nwankwo, at plenary on Tuesday.

 Moving the motion, Nwankwo said the Federal Executive Council had in April 2017, granted approval for the construction of 1,400km Standard Gauge East-West Coastal Rail Line Project linking Lagos-Ore-Benin-SapeleWarri-Yenagoa-PortHarcourt-Aba-Uyo-Calabar-Akamkpa-Ikom with a branch line from Benin to Asaba-Onitsha-Port Harcourt-Onne Deep Seaport.

-He also expressed concern that the non-completion of the rail project aggravated the challenge of travelers who suffer delay due to the deplorable state of the road coupled with check-points along Calabar- Lagos road.
+He also expressed concern that the non-completion of the rail project has aggravated the problems of travelers who suffer delay due to the deplorable state of the road coupled with check-points along Calabar- Lagos road.

-The lawmaker said, “Aware that in August 2021, the Federal Executive Council approved the award of a contract valued at $11,174, 769, 000 for the project.
+The lawmaker said: “Aware that in August 2021, the Federal Executive Council approved the award of a contract valued at eleven billion, one hundred and seventy-four million, seven hundred and sixty-nine thousand Dollar ($11,174, 769, 000) for the project.
 Also aware of the importance rail line project to the socio-economic development of the country which necessitated the accelerated completion of the project.

-“Cognisant that the inability to complete the project within the projected six years period will continue to put pressure on the two sea ports located in Port Harcourt and Lagos and the existing roads.”